Most parents would agree that baby accessories, such as hats and shoes, have a way of making your little one look even

 But what shoes should newborns wear?
 Do they need to wear booties?

 And what exactly should you look for in a pair of baby shoes?

 Let’s take a look.

 When Should Babies Start Wearing Shoes?

-Babies don’t need to wear shoes until they start walking.
+Babies don’t need to wear hard-soled shoes until they start walking confidently.

 This could be anywhere between 9 to 18 months of age depending on your baby’s development.

-Logically, if you think back to why we wear shoes – to protect our feet – there’s no reason for a baby to wear a pair of shoes if it simply sits in a stroller, crawls around and sleeps all day.
+Logically, if you think back to why we wear shoes – to protect our feet – there’s no reason for a baby to wear a pair of shoes if they simply sit in a stroller, crawls around and sleeps all day.

 There are also drawbacks to dressing a baby in shoes too early.

 If you put your little one in shoes when they’re just learning to walk, a shoe with an inflexible soles will make it difficult for your baby to learn to move their feet properly.

-The advice from paediatricians is for a baby to lean to walk barefoot, which will help strengthen their muscles and help your little one develop their balance.
+The advice from pediatricians is for a baby to lean to walk barefoot, which will help strengthen their muscles and help your little one develop their balance.

 Should Newborns Wear Shoes?

 This depends on what you call a shoe.

-Although you might be tempted to dress your little one in a pair of traditional shoes, there is no reason for a newborn to wear structured shoes similar to the ones adults wear.
+Although you might be tempted to dress your little one in a pair of traditional shoes, there is no reason for a newborn to wear structured or hard-soled shoes similar to the ones adults wear.